openenergymonitor/learn/view/electricity-monitoring/temperature/DS18B20-temperature-sensing.md

 In normal mode, each sensor is connected between a power line (V<sub>dd</sub> pin 3) and ground (GND pin 1), and the data output (DQ pin 2) connects to a third, data, line.
 The data output is a 3-state or open-drain port (DQ pin 2) and requires a 4k7 pull-up resistor.
 The data line is connected to an available Arduino digital input or Arduino digital pin 4 in the case of the emonTx.

-Normal mode is recommended when many devices and/or long distances are involved.
+Normal mode is recommended when many devices and/or long cable runs are involved.

 #### Parasite Mode